 Leaner individuals with experience in resistance training fall in the higher part of the spectrum.
 On the other hand, less exercise-advanced subjects should be aiming the lower part of this range.(3)

 When should you take protein?

-A particular study on this regard (5) suggest that protein meals would be, ideally, spread during the day, separated by ~3–5 h to maximize muscle protein synthesis.
-Timing the protein intake close to exercise is recommended, although not critical, for stimulating a maximal response of MPS.
+According to a recent study,(5) protein-rich meals should ideally be spread over the course of the day, separated by ~3–5 hours.
+This should maximize muscle protein synthesis.
+Timing the protein intake close to exercise is recommended, although not critical, for best results.

 Protein type and quality

-I’ve outlined below a few practical recommendations, taken from the excellent recent reviews by well renowned scientists in the area (3):
+Here are my top tips, taken from the excellent recent reviews by well renowned scientists in the area (3):

-- ~0.3g/kg body weight/per meal (~20g/kg per meal for a 70kg person)
+- ~0.3g/kg body weight/per meal (~20g/kg per meal for a 70kg person).

 Despite the great number of studies focusing on the role of protein in skeletal muscle mass health, more research must be done in order to better understand how protein and its different sources (ie. plant-based) affect different type of populations, especially in females due to the lack of studies with women.

 The truth about fad diets

 What are fad diets and are they sustainable in the long-term?
 Do fad diets really deliver the results they promise?